MIT-LCP/mimic-website/content/tutorials/intro_to_mimic-iii.md

 * Use database 'views' to extract high-level information.

 Commence the tutorial by opening the [QueryBuilder](https://mimic2app.csail.mit.edu/querybuilder/) application.

+## 2. Database meta-data

+The meta-data for a particular table can be obtained by clicking on an entry on the left hand side of the screen.
+Select the patients table to see how the metadata is displayed in the panels on the right hand side of the screen.
+The columns found in the patients table are displayed, along with the types of data they contained, and various other parameters.
+Also provided are comments which describe the data contained in the columns.

+Try selecting some other tables and look at the metadata.
+You can close a tab by clicking on the 'X' on the metadata tabs.
+When you have finished, close all of the metadata tabs and go to No.3

+## 3. Patient Numbers

+Ensure that the 'Query...' tab at the top of the screen is selected.
+SQL queries can be entered in the top panel and the results will be displayed at the bottom when the 'Execute query' button is pressed.
+Enter the following SQL in the box and press the 'Execute query' button.

 ``` sql
 SELECT *